What are the best car insurance comparison sites?

 2. Protect your no claims bonus

-One of the biggest factors affecting the price of car insurance is the length of no claims history you have.
+One of the biggest factors affecting the price of car insurance is the length of the no claims history you have.
 That's why, on average, older and more experienced drivers can expect to pay much less than new and young drivers.

-Paying to protect your No Claims bonus may make your insurance premium a little bit more expensive, but if it means avoiding a massive hike in cost if you have to make a claim it is more than worth it.
+Paying to protect your No Claims bonus may make your insurance premium a little bit more expensive, but if it means avoiding a massive hike in cost if you have to make a claim, it is more than worth it.

 Look out for policies that offer no claims bonus protection, and make sure you read the terms and conditions closely so you don't get caught out on a technicality if you make a claim.